Tag: book

 Next thing he’ll be suggesting a stiff upper cover.

-A strange thing has happened since John’s critique!
-I am using less exclamation marks!
-I have even written sentences without any!!
+A strange thing has happened since John’s exaggerated critique!!!
+I am using less exclamation marks!!
+I have even written sentences without any!
 It actually feels quite good.
+I’ve discovered the full stop.
 The new, restrained me.
+Exciting.

 Early Bird Book

+by Oliver Austin, beautifully illustrated by Arthur Singer.
 I was fascinated by the orange Cock-of-the-Rock on the cover.
 Fifty years later the book was on my bookshelf in Westville and I was sad recently to discover other bookworms also liked it and had got into it in a big – and deep – way.
 It was riddled with holes.
 I copied the pages with the plates I remembered best before turfing it out.
-Hopefully a whole family of borer beetles went with it!
+Hopefully a whole extended family of borer beetles went with it!

 By the time of Susann’s death in 1974, it was the best selling novel in publishing history, with more than 17 million copies sold.
 By 2016, the book had sold more than 31 million copies.
 In 1967, the book was adapted into a film.
 Like the book, the reviews were scathing, but it was an enormous box-office hit, becoming the sixth most popular film of the year, making $44 million at the box office.
 Author Jacqueline Susann had a cameo role in it as a news reporter, but she said she hated the film, telling director Robson that it was ‘a piece of shit.’ – wikipedia